deposit-closet/.github/profile/README.md

 ## 📁 Repositories

 1. **BackBond** - [Repo Link](https://github.com/deposit-closet/BackBond)
-    - This repository is centered around the backend of the project which serves data to the frontend.
+    - This repository is centered around the backend of the project which serves data to the frontend and other clients.
-    - In addition, the backend also has an integrated update feature which will check for new data in upstream sources.
+    - In addition, the backend also updates the data on a daily basis so there are no abcense of data.
 2. **Frontbond** - (Work in Progress)